Brain Injury Lawyer

 Duty

 Not every person owes a duty to every other person.
-Rather, as plaintiffs, we must prove that the defendant owed you a duty at the time of your brain injury.
+Instead, as plaintiffs, we must prove that the defendant owed you a duty at the time of your brain injury.
 This requires proving that you are foreseeable as a plaintiff and victim of the negligent conduct.
-The duty a defendant owes you is going to be different depending on the circumstances.
-For example, on the highway, a driver has a duty to maintain control and drive their car in a reasonable manner.
+The duty a defendant owes you will be different depending on the circumstances.
+For example, on the highway, a driver must maintain control and reasonably drive their car.
 What is ultimately reasonable is a question for the fact finder at trial.
-However, attorneys can debate this point in settlement negotiations prior to trial.
+However, attorneys can debate this point in settlement negotiations before trial.

 Breach